andrewgcyber/andrewgcyber/README.md

 # <a href="https://www.linkedin.com/in/andrewgcyber/">Andrew Gay</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and continuously expanding my skills through hands-on projects.
+My portfolio showcases work in areas such as vulnerability management, threat detection, security operations, and system administration.
+Each project reflects my commitment to practical learning, problem-solving, and building solutions that strengthen security.
+Feel free to explore my repositories and follow my journey as I continue growing in cybersecurity.

 ## ⚠️ Vulnerability Management Projects